patternfly/patternfly/src/patternfly/components/Form/examples/Form.md

       {{/form-field-group}}
     {{/form-field-group-body}}
   {{/form-field-group}}
 {{/form}}
 ```

 ## Documentation
+To avoid the form label's required indicator or help tooltip icon from wrapping separately from the form label text, all whitespace characters between the last word of the label text, the required indicator (`.pf-c-form__label-required`), and help tooltip icon (`.pf-c-form__label-help`) must be removed, and `&nbsp;` characters added in between to maintain spacing.
+Also the help tooltip icon's `.pf-c-form__label-required` element must be a `<span>` instead of a `<button>` due to layout limitations of the `<button>` element imposed by user agent styles.

 ### Accessibility
 | Attribute | Applied to | Outcome |
 | -- | -- | -- |